TEACHER PROFILE: ANOUK VAN DIJK

 Countertechnique just seems to create happier dancers!
 Learning to apply the Countertechnique tools empowers dancers, and enables them to make their own choices in their dancing.
 It doesn't matter if you’re working out how to balance on demi-pointe, fall to the ground, or how to communicate with an audience - it all connects to one another.
 Feeling empowered will make you more confident and in control of how you choose to develop yourself as an artist.
 Which is what a successful career is all about for me.
 It’s liberating for dancers not to have to live up to someone else’s standards, but to be able to set their own goals and to have the tools to achieve them.
 It just makes dancing so much more fun!

 Find out here where Anouk is teaching next.

 Next month, the Teacher Profile Interview Series will feature dancer and Master Teacher Countertechnique Nina Wollny.

 The Countertechnique Teacher Profile Interview Series is a monthly publication, initiated in October 2017.
-Madeline Harms is an Australian dancer and writer, currently based in Mainz, Germany.
+Madeline Harms is an Australian dancer and writer, currently based in Sydney, Australia.
 Learn more about Madeline on her blog Travelling Dancers.